Our Reputation As Cryptocurrency & Blockchain Solicitors London

 The blockchain technology does not rely on a centralised server.
 The information is encrypted, stored and protected to the level that cyber-attacks are considered unlikely to be successful.

-The European Union’s 5th Money Laundering Directive
+What is The European Union’s 5th Money Laundering Directive?

 In January 2020, the EU’s 5MLD came into force in an effort to tackle the increasing levels of worldwide money laundering, terrorist financing and corruption.